Isoscalar monopole and dipole transitions in $^{24}$Mg, $^{26}$Mg and $^{28}$Si: Comparison with QRPA calculations

 Note that the absolute values obtained for equilibrium deformations are smaller than the experimental ones ($\beta^{\rm exp}_2=0.613, 0.484, -0.412$ for $^{24,26}$Mg, $^{28}$Si) \cite{bnl}.
 This is a common situation for deformation-soft nuclei.
 Indeed, $\beta^{\rm exp}_2$ are obtained from the $B(E2)$ values for the transitions in the ground-state rotational bands.
-However, in soft nuclei, $B(E2)$ values include large dynamical correlations and so, lead to overestimation of the size of the quadrupole deformation, $|\beta_2|$.
+However, in soft nuclei, $B(E2)$ values include large dynamical correlations and so this leads to overestimation of the magnitude of the quadrupole deformation, $|\beta_2|$.
 Therefore, the present observation that $|\beta_2| < |\beta_2^{\rm exp}|$ is reasonable.

 The isoscalar reduced transition probabilities